GabrielSlima/blog/articles/clean-code-objects-data-structures.md

         There is a slightly differecen between creating objects from a class and creating data structures from a class.
     </p>
     <p>
-        Even though the code may contain classes, they can actually be a representation of a <b>data placeholder</b>.
+        Even though the code may contain classes, they can actually just be a representations of <b>data placeholders</b>.
 I mean, they can hold only a set of attributes (some of them can be arrays, lists, linked lists, queues and so on.) that represents a "data structure" and doesn't have business logic at all.
     </p>
     <p>
-        I've add complementary information on the following paragraphs about this subject.
-Although I agree with the author of the book
-        (Clean Code) that creating data strucutres is different from creating objects based on a class, I really disagree with him about the concept of procedural code and thoughts about the behaviors from data strcutures.
+        Although I agree with the author of the book (Clean Code) that creating data strucutres is different from creating objects based on a class, I really disagree with him about the concept of procedural code and thoughts on the behaviors of data strcutures.
         <br>
-        So I decided to add some additional observations.
+        I've add complementary information on the following paragraphs about this subject so if you really want to know what the author really thinks about these topics, I recommend you to take a look at this book \m/
     </p>
     <h4>Objects created from a class</h4>
     <p>